jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/Linux-system-ping-test-total-time-is-abnormal.md

 **Problem Phenomenon:**

 The delay is not high when ping the target address, but the total time is very high.
-For example, in the following figure, test ping 4 packets for JD Cloud.
+For example, in the following figure, test ping 4 packets for JD Cloud & AI.
 Each packet is basically within 35ms, but the total  time is over 3,000 ms, and execute:

 *ping www.jdcloud.com -c 4*